mdingena/att-voodoo/README.md

 - After acquiring a session in Voodoo, the app can sometimes jump back to the `Ready!` screen and get stuck here.
 [We're currently still investigating](https://github.com/mdingena/att-voodoo/issues/7) what is causing this.
   **Work-around:** restart Voodoo.
+- Voodoo can say "Not near a Spellcrafting Conduit" even when you're standing next to a green crystal cluster.
+When this happens it means the ATT server's `select find <player>` command has broken and the server needs to be restarted.
+Joel is aware of this bug.
+- Acid Bolt rarely connects with players or enemies.
+This doesn't appear to be a bug with Voodoo, as the mod doesn't change any wyrm spit properties.

 # 🚀 Installation & usage